-So how to protect yourself from a cold?
+So how to protect yourself from a viral cold?
 Wash your hands regularly, keep a safe distance from sick people, and get plenty of sleep, good nutrition, and exercise.

 The Winter Itch: Dry Skin

 Dry skin isn't a minor problem.
 It can be uncomfortable, itchy, and unsightly and can affect anyone, no matter their age.
 Long periods of time spent indoors exposed to various heating systems, cold wind, and strong winter sunlight can also exacerbate preexisting dry, itchy skin.

 Arthritis: Winter Can Be a Pain